Junebuggi/SYSC-2004/Assignments/Assignment 3 - Flashcard Application/README.md

 A flashcard application.

 Flashcards are used to help some memorize a set of facts.
-The first flashcard is revealed and the student attempts to answercorrectly.
-If the answer is correct, this particular flashcard is set aside (so that the student is not askedsomething that they already know again) and the student gains a point in their total score.
-Instead, if theanswer is incorrect, this flashcard is re-inserted, randomly, back into the deck of flashcards, and no point is earned.
+The first flashcard is revealed and the student attempts to answer correctly.
+If the answer is correct, this particular flashcard is set aside (so that the student is not asked something that they already know again) and the student gains a point in their total score.
+Instead, if the answer is incorrect, this flashcard is re-inserted, randomly, back into the deck of flashcards, and no point is earned.
 Play continues until all flashcards are correctly answered, or until the student tires and quits.